The Luxury Gap: Live performances

-Heaven 17, in their current line-up of Martyn Ware and Glenn Gregory, performed all of The Luxury Gap on 14 October 2011 at the Roundhouse in London.
+Heaven 17, in their current line-up of keyboardist Martyn Ware and lead vocalist Glenn Gregory, performed all of The Luxury Gap on 14 October 2011 at the Roundhouse in Chalk Farm, north west London.
 The band performed the album using "3D sound" technology developed by Ware's Illustrious Company.
 The show was a sequel of sorts to the Penthouse and Pavement concerts the band played in 2010.

 A new deluxe edition of the album in 2012 was promoted with a tour of the UK in October and November, followed by some December dates in Germany and Belgium.
 The band played the original album in its entirety, followed by a selection of Heaven 17 tracks and two Human League tracks: "A Crow and a Baby" and "Being Boiled".
-A cover version of "You've Lost That Lovin' Feeling", similar to the one recorded by the Human League in 1979, and a cover version of the Associates' "Party Fears Two" were also performed.
+A cover version of the Righteous Brothers' 1964 song "You've Lost That Lovin' Feelin'", similar to the one recorded by the Human League in 1979, and a cover version of the Associates' 1982 song "Party Fears Two" were also performed.

 To commemorate the 35th anniversary of The Luxury Gap's release, Heaven 17 toured the UK from November to December 2018, again performing the album in full.
+And did the same again for its 40th anniversary in 2023.